Ukraine parliament adopts IMF-demanded banking law

 Kolomoisky has pulled out all the stops to block the bill.
 Deputies associated with Kolomoisky introduced over 16,000 amendments to the bill after it was passed in the first reading in a dramatic midnight Rada session on March 30.
 Those amendments would have taken five months to debate until the Rada passed a new law that changed the procedures and allowed the deputies to vote on the amendments in bulk.

-The controversial bill was supported by 270 MPs, just ahead of the necessary 226 votes for the law to pass.
+The controversial bill was supported by 270 MPs, well ahead of the necessary 226 votes for the law to pass.
 The Verkhovna Rada was considering the final readings of the bill according to a simplified procedure due to the record-high number of amendments.

 During the parliament's extraordinary meeting on April 16, the bill was backed in the first reading by 242 MPs.